cinc2023/cinc2023.github.io/pages/venue.md

 ---
-title: "Conference Venue"
+title: "Conference Location"
 layout: single
 author_profile: true
 permalink: /venue/
 ---
 ![Tech Square](/assets/img/venue.jpeg)<br/>

-## Georgia Tech Global Learning Center
-Georgia Tech Global Learning Center is located in Midtown, Atlanta where hotels, restaurants, and recreational places are in walking distance.
+CinC 2023 conference is held in Midtown, Atlanta where the venue, [Georgia Tech Global Learning Center](#venue), [hotels](#hotel), [restaurants](#restaurants), and recreational places are in walking distance.
+Public transportation [MARTA](#airport) is running through Midtown which will get you to the venue from Hartsfield-Jackson Airport.
+## Venue
+### <a name="venue"></a>Georgia Tech Global Learning Center
 Georgia Tech Global Learning Center is just 24km from Hartsfield-Jackson Atlanta International Airport.
-It will take 30 minutes to get Georgia Tech Global Learning Center from the airport by direct rail systems (MARTA) and 20-30 minutes by Uber, Lyft, or taxi.
+It will take 30 minutes to get to the venue from the airport by direct rail systems (MARTA) and 20-30 minutes by Uber, Lyft, or taxi.
 ### Georgia Tech Global Learning Center Location
 >Venue address\
 800 Spring St NW, Atlanta, GA 30308